crazycodesucker/crazycodesucker/README.md

 > **2024** — led a team at uni hackathon → 7th place. realized i needed to build, not just break.

-> **2026** — pivoting hard into backend dev. not abandoning security — using it as a superpower. building APIs that are secure by default because i know what attackers look for.
+> **2026** — pivoting hard into backend dev. not abandoning security, using it as a superpower. building APIs that are secure by default because i know what attackers look for.

-> **endgame** — been studying orderflow and futures for 3 years. the dev job is the lottery ticket. trading is the jackpot. 🎯
+> **endgame** — been studying orderflow and futures for 3 years. the dev job is the money to buy lottery ticket. trading is the jackpot. 🎯

 ---